adonisjs/v5-docs/content/guides/fundamentals/environment-variables.md

 ENV_PATH=/etc/myapp/.env node server.js
 ```

-## Defining variables while testing
+## Defining variables during tests

-AdonisJS will look for the `.env.testing` file when the application is started with the `NODE_ENV=testing` environment variable.
+AdonisJS will look for the `.env.test` file when the application is started with the `NODE_ENV=test` environment variable.

-The variables defined inside the `.env.testing` file are automatically merged with the `.env` file.
+The variables defined inside the `.env.test` file are automatically merged with the `.env` file.
 This allows you to use a different database or a different session driver when writing tests.

 ## Defining variables in production